 Available in Vanilla Coconut and Chocolate Coconut.
 I tried Vanilla first followed by Chocolate.
 Both flavors are scary good with me favoring Vanilla just a little.
 After opening the tub up you can really smell the coconut.

 My first try of Primal Fuel I mixed it with water and slammed it.
 Not bad at all.
 On the second try I blended it with a banana, blueberries, and strawberries.
 Thats where the Primal Fuel shines.
 It was awesome.

 It does not have the amount of ingredients Shakeology has and that is ok.
 There are only 21 servings in Primal Fuel and for $50 is a fair price.
 For that reason alone I do not see myself writing a Primal Fuel vs Shakeology post as they are not similar in price or ingredients.

 This is one of those items I could see myself complimenting Shakeology with but not replacing.
 A backup meal replacement shake or even as a post workout drink.
 I see myself buying Primal Fuel every once in awhile.

 If you are following the Primal or Paleo diet and consume a lot of meat then you may put yourself at risk of living a shorter life.

 Collagen also supports joints, connective tissue, hair, skin, nails, and the gut.
 What interested me the most was how it helps the joints and connective tissues.
 Years of playing sports has done a number on those.

-Was really hoping to try vanilla first but they were sold out leaving me with chocolate.
-My first impressions upon opening it was the coconut smell (which seems to happen with all Primal Kitchen products) and how clumpy it was.
+The flavor I tried first was Chocolate followed by Vanilla.
+My first impression after opening each was the coconut smell (which seems to happen with all Primal Kitchen products) and how clumpy it was.
 My second impression was how the tub was half full.
 I hate when that happens.
 The picture you see here had had 8 scoops taken out of it.
 I am also not liking how there are only 12 servings or 24 scoops.

 I tried Collagen Fuel three times before blending it with other items.
 It tastes very good.
 Didn’t notice anything immediately or the days after.
 It is far too early to tell what Collagen Fuel is going to do for me.